Railway network of Sicily: The Tyrrhenian backbone

-The line involves the two urban hubs of Palermo and Messina around which the major commuter traffic takes place and also allows the city of Trapani to be reached; it is called Tyrrhenian because it faithfully follows the coastline of the Tyrrhenian Sea on the northern side of the region.
+The line involves the two urban hubs of Palermo and Messina around which the major commuter traffic takes place and also allows the city of Trapani to be reached via Trapani railway station; it is called Tyrrhenian because it faithfully follows the coastline of the Tyrrhenian Sea on the northern side of the region.
 The union of the two lines Palermo-Messina and Palermo-Trapani entirely covers the Tyrrhenian side of Sicily.

 The Tyrrhenian Palermo-Messina was fully inaugurated in 1895, replacing the very long previous route that, from Palermo, passed through Aragona, Caltanissetta, Enna, and Catania before finally reaching Messina.
 The line slavishly follows the Tyrrhenian coast for most of the route as a result of the difficult topography of the area, in many cases with a steep coastline and overhanging into the sea, without penetrating inland except in a few cases.
 Doubling has been under construction for many years with very significant costs given the need for considerable artwork with moving the route further inland.
 The line, which measures 213 km, is still largely single-track with rather low track speeds for much of the route.
 Until the 1990s, in order to pass the Peloritani Pass near Messina, it was necessary for trains of higher composition to be pushed to the rear with a decoupleable mesh locomotive; when traction was still steam-powered, that is, until the 1950s, this caused quite a few health problems for the tail-end drivers because of the smoke that accumulated in the tunnel.
 In May 1951, electric traction operation began on the Peloritan side of the city; electrification work reached the Sicilian capital in 1955.
 During the following years the sections near the two cities were doubled and finally with the activation of the Peloritan Tunnel eliminated the push service to heavy trains.
 In the past the line had an increase in freight traffic to support the industrial activities of Palermo and the FIAT plant in Termini Imerese even though it was penalized by the single track and the amount of crossings and headways due to the coexisting passenger traffic.
 The general crisis of the 2000s drastically reduced this traffic.

 The backbone is supplemented by the 125-km-long Palermo-Trapani, from which branches off the important branch (of 14 km) to Palermo-Punta Raisi Airport.
 The line enters the Trapani plain, cutting sharply through the tip of San Vito Lo Capo to reach Trapani from which it can continue to Marsala, Mazara del Vallo and Castelvetrano.
-The line speed is around 80-90 km/h, with considerable gradients (19 per mille) around Partinico.
+The line speed is around 80–90 km/h, with considerable gradients (19 per mille) around Partinico.